reactive-graph/reactive-graph/book/src/System_Architecture.md

 The components can be used for different use cases:

 * Command Line Interface within the standalone executable
-* Embed the runtime `inexor-rgf-rt` in your application
+* Embed the runtime `reactive-graph-runtime-api` in your application
 * Communicate from one runtime to another
 * Let your application communicate with a (remote) runtime
 * Integration tests